Render MCP Server

 Before proceeding, make sure you're comfortable granting these permissions to your AI app.
 The Render MCP server currently supports only one potentially destructive operation: modifying an existing service's environment variables.

-Next, we'll configure your AI app to use the Render MCP server.
-Most compatible AI apps define their MCP configuration in a JSON file (such as ~/.cursor/mcp.json
+Next, we'll configure your AI app to use Render's hosted MCP server.
+Most compatible apps define their MCP configuration in a JSON file (such as ~/.cursor/mcp.json

 for Cursor).